willgraham0/signal_processing/README.md

 ![alt text][fourier_frequency_plot_2d_attenuated]

-And apply the 2-dimensional Discret Fourier Transform to the modified coefficients to reconstruct the signal without these frequencies and plot.
+And apply the 2-dimensional Discret Fourier Transform to the modified coefficients to reconstruct the signal without these high frequencies and plot.

 ```python
 modified = sp.bases.fourier.dft(coeffs)